UTA-Advanced-Detector-Technologies/how_to_use_github/README.md

    ```bash
    git pull origin your-branch-name
    ```
-Replace your-branch-name with the name of the branch you want to pull from (like main or something else).
+   Replace your-branch-name with the name of the branch you want to pull from.

 3. **If this throws and error:** Probably someone has pushed changes to the repo, and you have not pulled them before making local changes.
 In this case do these steps:
    - Fetch the latest changes from the remote repository.
 This will update your local copy of the remote branches without merging: